 We come to find that Rey and Kylo’s continuing relationship is truly at the heart of the entire conflict — a journey first of convergence (two lost souls, two kindred spirits) and then divergence (a conscious embrace of the Light and Dark).
 Their scenes together mark the best moments of this film.

 “You’re nothing… but not to me.”

 Luke, on the other hand, has returned to a familiar self, one with a singular hope for the future (“I will not be the last Jedi“).
 Their blades never connect, there is no release of heated battle for Kylo to lose himself within.
 Before the decisive blow is to be struck, Luke’s words to Kylo carry the same weight as the words from Obi-Wan to Vader in a previous generation — “Strike me down in anger and I’ll always be with you.”
 You’ll carry me forever, a reminder of your actions which will come to haunt you and change everything about you.
-By the time Kylo fully grasps how severely he has been finessed, the Rebellion has survived and he’s hit with “see ya around, kid.” from a ghostly Luke, echoing his own father’s familiar gusto.
+By the time Kylo fully grasps how severely he has been finessed, the Rebellion has survived and he’s hit with “see ya around, kid” from a ghostly Luke, echoing Ben’s father, Luke’s friend, and his familiar gusto.